WE TRANSFORM LIVES.

 PROPOSED START DATE

-To ensure full consideration, candidates should apply by April 24, 2018.
+To ensure full consideration, candidates should apply by July 15, 2018.
 The search will remain open until suitable candidates are identified.
-Candidates may be interviewed before the closing date, however no hiring decision will be made until after that date.
-Please create your candidate profile at http://go.illinois.edu/F1800015 and upload a letter of application/interest including the applicant’s administrative experience/philosophy, curriculum vitae, and contact information for three (3) professional references (include name, title, address, phone, fax, email) by April 24, 2018.
+Candidates may be interviewed before July 15, however no hiring decision will be made until after that date.
+Please create your candidate profile at http://go.illinois.edu/F1800054 and upload a letter of application/interest including the applicant’s administrative experience/philosophy, curriculum vitae, and contact information for three (3) professional references (include name, title, address, phone, email).
 All requested information must be submitted for your application to be given full consideration.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.
 All tenured appointments require Board of Trustees approval.

-For further information, please contact Dr. Doug Parrett, Search Committee Chair, via e-mail (email@example.com).
+For further information, please contact search chair Dr. Jennifer Bernhard, Associate Dean for Research for the College of Engineering and Professor in Electrical and Computer Engineering, via e-mail (email@example.com).
 For technical assistance with the online application process, call 217-333-6747 or email jobs@ illinois.edu.